Affordable and sustainable self-powered GLUCOSE sensing system for a global FAIR diabetes management

 Device Design

-In this way, a measurement that typically requires a potentiostat with a microcontroller and a battery is performed here with a minimalistic and battery-less circuit.
-This circuit fits within the footprint of a commercial glucose strip.
+In this way, a measurement that typically requires a potentiostat with a microcontroller and a battery is performed here with a minimalistic and battery-less circuit that fits within the footprint of a commercial glucose strip.

 Benefits

-• Generation of waste from electrical and electronic equipment (WEEE or e-waste)
+• A decrease in the generation of waste from electrical and electronic equipment (WEEE or e-waste)

-By avoiding the cumulative effect of millions of tests and their corresponding batteries performed at remote sites away from adequate recycling infrastructures, the environmental impact is significantly minimized.
+By avoiding the cumulative effect of millions of tests and their corresponding batteries performed at remote sites away from adequate recycling infrastructures, the environmental impact is significantly lessened.

 Result Interpretation

-To interpret the result, the strip can be integrated into a card format that:
+In order to interpret the result, the strip can be integrated into a card format that translates voltage into level bars accounting for:

-• Contains a more sophisticated but still low-cost NFC chip that allows the transfer of a numeric result to a cell phone
+This solution could substitute urine strips or be designed into a more sophisticated but still low-cost card containing an NFC chip, allowing the transfer of a numeric result into a cell phone.

 Both cards could be implemented with state-of-the-art flexible electronics technologies and could be reused infinitely, as energy would always come from the sample.